shivamverma18/shivamverma18/README.md

-## 👋Hi, Shivam here, A Data Analysts Aspirant
+## 👋 Hi there!
+I'm Shivam — A Passionate Data Analyst in the Making

+🎯 Turning raw data into meaningful insights is what drives me.
+From dashboards to databases, I love exploring data, uncovering trends, and creating visual stories that make an impact.

 ![data_analyst_intro](https://github.com/user-attachments/assets/9740855d-8589-4166-90a2-02ba18a16100)

 ## 💻 Tech Stack